 ON THIS PAGE: You will find information about the number of people who are diagnosed with multiple myeloma each year.
 You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

-Multiple myeloma is not a common cancer.
-In the United States, the lifetime risk for multiple myeloma is 1 in 143.
-This year, an estimated 30,300 adults (17,900 men and 12,430 women) in the United States will be diagnosed with multiple myeloma.
+Multiple myeloma is not a common cancer but is the second most common blood cancer after non-Hodgkin lymphoma in the United States.
+The lifetime risk for multiple myeloma is about 1 in 143.
+This year, an estimated 30,770 adults (16,400 men and 14,370 women) in the United States will be diagnosed with multiple myeloma.

-It is important to remember that statistics on how many people survive this type of cancer are an estimate.
-The estimate comes from data based on thousands of people with this cancer in the United States each year.
-So, your own risk may be different.
-Doctors cannot say for sure how long anyone will live with multiple myeloma.
+It is important to remember that statistics on the survival rates for people with multiple myeloma are an estimate.
+The estimate comes from annual data based on the number of people with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
-This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+People should talk with their doctor if they have any questions about this information.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2016, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2018, the ACS website, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by multiple myeloma.
 Use the menu to choose a different section to read in this guide.